jbellsey/redux-model-utils/README.md

     accessors
 });
 ```
-There are no other options.

 ##### makeActionCreator(type, ...argNames)

 You're probably already doing this.
 See [the docs](http://rackt.org/redux/docs/basics/Actions.html).
-The library version is not any different.
+This version is not any different.

 ```javascript
 let actions = {